Rubber stamping has been around for a really long time.

 The first and most common types of stamps are the ones you see below.
 These rubber stamps are mounted to wooden blocks and are all over the craft stores.
 There are many styles and genres to choose from.(All images are links to Amazon.
 I put them there to give you ideas of what I am talking about.but, of course you can also go to Michaels, Joann's, Hobby Lobby or any other craft store and buy what they sell there.You can also search for similar items while on Amazon)

 I've only recently started using them.
 They are made out some kind of rubberized plastic and usually come in groups.
 You need an acrylic block to mount them temporarily.
 It is possible to use them without the blocks but, the blocks make it easier to use.

-Rubber stamps also come unmounted.
+Rubber stamps also come in a red rubber and are unmounted.
 I have seen various crafters and artists say that they like using them when they are not stamping on a straight surface.They can bend and fit into non straight backgrounds.

 Alphabet stamps are probably some of the most common stamps used a tremendous amount in scrapbooking as they need to title their scrapbook pages.
 The wooden ones on blocks are the most common.
 The drawback is that it takes a long time to write out sentences with them.

 To solve that problem there are stamps that can be locked together to form a word before stamping so that your word making takes much shorter.
 They can be plastic or metal.

 Then there are the unmounted rubber alphabet stamps that can also be put together before stamping to create words.
 In this case you would have to use some kind of temporary tape on a block to keep them together.